Demographics of Sydney: Multiculturalism

 At the 2021 census, there were 2,260,410 people living in Sydney that were born overseas, accounting for 43.2% of the population of Sydney, above Vancouver (42.5%), Los Angeles (37.7%), New York City (37.5%), Chicago (20.7%), Paris (14.6%) and Berlin (13%).
 Only 31.0% of the population had both parents born in Australia.
 Sydney has the eighth-largest immigrant population among world metropolitan areas.
 Foreign countries of birth with the greatest representation are Mainland China, India, England, Vietnam and the Philippines.

 42.0% of people in Sydney speak a language other than English at home with Mandarin (5.0%), Arabic (4.2%), Cantonese (2.8%), Vietnamese (2.2%) and Hindi (1.5%) the most widely spoken.

 1.7% of the population, or 90,939 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2021.
 (Note: Of any ancestry.
 Includes those identifying as Aboriginal Australians or Torres Strait Islanders.
 Indigenous identification is separate to the ancestry question on the Australian Census and persons identifying as Aboriginal or Torres Strait Islander may identify any ancestry.)

 Sydney has been a hub of a number of migrant communities, such as the Lebanese, Fijian, Korean and Nepalese.
 Well over half of Australia's 25,000-strong Nepalese community, for example, is concentrated in Sydney.
 Seven out of every ten Lebanese migrants in Australia live in Sydney.
 The Ghanaian community has been noted as being quite visible in Sydney, with the number of Ghanaian churches being unusually large considering the relatively small number of Ghanaians in Australia.
 Furthermore, the suburb of Fairfield in the Greater Western Sydney area, is an ethnic enclave of Assyrian Christians, where they are the largest ethnic group in the suburb and also in the surrounding areas of Fairfield Heights, Prairiewood and Greenfield Park.
 There is a Romani community in Sydney.

+In 1947, 12.8% were foreign born in Sydney, which had risen to 22.1% in 1966.
+In 1971, 37.6% of Sydney were either the children of immigrants (12.7%) or immigrants themselves (24.9%).